octoml/relax/scorecard/README.md

 # Use a different Docker image, in this case a locally built version
 python3 local.py --image scorecard:latest

+# Use a different Docker image, in this case the latest scorecard image in ECR
+python3 local.py --image latest

 # Run a command other than 'bash'
 python3 local.py pytest relax-coverage/ -k 'stable-diffusion and relax-cuda'